badjjr/badjjr-frontend/README.md

-# 🦡 Badjjr
+# Badjjr

 ## Project Description

 This is the frontend of our full stack MERN application, [Badjjr](https://badjjr.netlify.app).
 Through communication with our [Badjjr API](https://github.com/badjjr/badjjr-backend), users are able to complete, create, edit, and delete quizzes.

-// Mobile Screenshots
-// Desktop Screenshots

 ## Technologies

-The frontend utilizes JSX, React-Bootstrap, and, for fetching data, Axios.
+The frontend utilizes JSX, React-Bootstrap, React Router, React Context, as well as Axios (for fetching data).

 ## Installation